17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Zion National Park in September – Best national parks to visit in September

-For hiking, there are quite famous trails like Angels Landing or some that are less known (but no less impressive!) like Watchman Trail, Cable Mountain, and Taylor Creek.
+For hikers, there are quite famous trails like Angels Landing or some that are lesser-known (but no less impressive!) like Watchman Trail, Cable Mountain, and Taylor Creek.
 Some are great even in the winter too!

-If you like exploring such locations on tours, one of the best here is the Zion Sunset Jeep tour – fast speed and some extraordinary views.
+If you like exploring such locations on tours, one of the best options is a Zion sunset Jeep tour.

 The location of this park has some of the clearest skies, making it perfect for memorable stargazing.
-We also should mention the horseback ride in the White Mountains that is unlike any other.
+And horseback riding to White Mountain Peak is unlike anything else!

 2. Petrified Forest National Park